codetronik/KernelV/README.md

 ## Codesign
 The built driver I provide is signed with the "HT Srl" certificate.
 It is highly likely to be detected in the anti-virus.

+As of January 2024, the certificate has been blocked and cannot be executed.